drkchu/wishlist-manager/README.md

 # How to use:

+## Adding Xs to Your Y:

-- You can generate the first required action related to adding Xs to a Y by clicking on the `Add an item!` button
+To add items to your wishlist, simply click on the `Add an item!` button.

+## Sorting Your Wishlist:

-- You can generate the second required action related to adding Xs to a Y by clicking on the `Sort items by price!` button
+If you want to organize your wishlist by price, click on the `Sort items by price!` button.

+## Tracking Your Budget:

-- You can locate my visual component by looking to the left of the items panel where there is a progress bar that describes how much of the budget is used.
-In addition, if you exceed your budget, there is a special image that is displayed.
+On the left side of the items panel, you'll find a progress bar that visually represents your budget usage.
+If you happen to exceed your budget, a special image will be displayed to alert you.

+## Managing Your Wishlist:

-- You can save the state of my application by clicking on the `File` menu and then clicking `Save` in the dropdown menu
+You can save the current state of your wishlist by navigating to the `File` menu and selecting `Save` from the dropdown menu.

-- You can reload the state of my application by clicking on the `File` menu and then clicking `Load` in the dropdown menu
+To reload a previously saved state of your wishlist, go to the `File` menu and choose `Load` from the dropdown menu.

-## Sample event log:
+# Sample event log:

 Wed Apr 12 16:11:23 PDT 2023: Created a new item: Sake